pulumi/pulumi-hugo/themes/default/style-guide.md

 - Avoid using violent language (e.g., _kill_)
 - Avoid pop-culture references

+## Headings

+- You should be able to scan the headings of a document and get a good sense of the page
+- Every page should have exactly one h1
+- Never skip a heading level, e.g., if your previous heading level was a 2, the next heading can be a 2 or a 3, but not a 4 or 5

 ## Links

 - Link text should be descriptive and be understandable outside of the context that it is in.